 - 4 oz salmon fillet = 23 grams of protein

-- 1 cup of beef SLIM bone broth = 10 grams of protein
+- 1 cup of beef bone broth = 10 grams of protein

 If you consumed these three things in one day, you’d be at 68 grams of protein.
-This fits perfectly with my 10-Day Belly Slimdown plan, which incorporates mini-fasting.
+This fits perfectly with my 10-Day Belly Slimdown plan, which incorporates intermittent fasting with bone broth.
 Thus, you could have a cup of bone broth in the morning, a chicken salad with lunch, and a salmon fillet with roasted veggies for dinner.
 If your activity level is high, you could add in a collagen shake which provides about 15 grams of protein.

 Now, there’s debate about how much protein your body can absorb and utilize at once.
 However, this really only applies to body building.
 Studies have found that the muscle boosting effects of consuming protein after a workout maxes out at about 30 grams.
 This means a protein shake with 50 grams isn’t doing anything more for your muscles than a 30 gram shake.
 But, whatever isn’t used for building muscle can be used for all the other functions discussed earlier.
 Excess can also be converted into glucose and used to make energy in a process known as gluconeogenesis.

 However, on the flip side, if your body doesn’t quickly burn the glucose created, it can then be converted into fat.
 Because, unfortunately, it doesn’t get converted back into protein.
 Thus, I recommend spacing out your protein in even proportions the best you can.
 To keep your metabolism running high, to keep your blood sugar balanced, and to keep you full and satisfied.

 How protein helps with gut health?